-The observatory will orbit Earth from pole to pole every 99 minutes, continuously collecting 12 soundings per second while over the sunlit hemisphere.
-At this rate, the instrument will gather between 33,500 and 35,500 individual measurements over a narrow ground track each orbit.
-The surface footprint of each measurement has an area smaller than 3 square kilometers (just more than 1 square mile).
-The instrument will collect data over 14.6 of these orbit tracks every day, each spaced about 24.7 degrees of longitude (2,700 kilometers or 1,600 miles) apart at the equator.
-Over the course of each 16-day ground repeat cycle, it will collect about 8,000,000 measurements, with orbit tracks separated by less than 1.5 degrees longitude (170 kilometers or 100 miles) at the equator.
+The observatory will orbit Earth every 99 minutes, continuously collecting 24 soundings per second while over the sunlit hemisphere.
+At this rate, the instrument will gather up to 69,000 individual measurements over a narrow ground track each orbit.
+The surface footprint of each measurement has an area smaller than just more than 1 square mile (3 square kilometers).
+The instrument will collect data over about 14.6 of these orbit tracks every day, each spaced about 24.7 degrees of longitude (1,600 miles, or 2,700 kilometers) apart at the equator.
+Over the course of each 16-day ground repeat cycle, it will collect about 8,000,000 measurements, with orbit tracks separated by less than 1.5 degrees longitude (100 miles or 160 kilometers) at the equator.